Onassis AiR & Onassis ONX | Data Dreams & Ethical Realities

 Kostis Saitas Zarkias, with a background in AI research and engineering, will give a gentle technical introduction and overview of some of the practices used to train these AI models and try to dig and uncover some of the inherent issues of building such gigantic models.

-*This event is part of a new initiative of Onassis AiR as part of which previous and current fellows are invited to contribute to the programming by recommending and coordinating events, talks, screenings, visits, workshops and more.
-For this second event of the series, the Onassis AiR fellow Zoe Hatziyannaki proposed a panel discussion on the impact of artificial intelligence on authorship, ecology and artistic experimentation.
+* This event is part of a new initiative of Onassis AiR, in which previous and current fellows are invited to contribute to the programming by recommending and coordinating events, talks, screenings, visits, workshops, and more.
+For this second event of the series, the Onassis AiR fellow Zoe Hatziyannaki proposed a panel discussion on the impact of Artificial Intelligence on authorship, ecology, and artistic experimentation.